Hypercubers/hypercubing.xyz/docs/contributing.md

 ### `.pages`

 Some folders have a `.pages` file in them, which changes the order of pages in the navigation sidebar on the left.
-This uses the [mkdocs-awesome-pages-plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin).
-Most of the time, you shouldn't have to worry about this.
+This feature uses the [mkdocs-awesome-pages-plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin).

 ## Syntax